iobaidat/DDoShield-IoT/README.md

 ### How ns-3 version is selected

-The `install.sh` script manages the ns-3 version for you and records it in `network/ns3_version`.
+The `install.sh` script manages the ns-3 version for you.
-`ddosim` then reads this file to know which ns-3 tree to use.

 Behavior:

 - **If you do nothing**:
-  - `./install.sh` automatically detects the latest stable ns-3 release from the official ns-3 repositories and installs it.
+  - `./install.sh` automatically detects a recent stable ns-3 release from the official ns-3 repositories and installs it.
-  - The selected version is written to:
-    `network/ns3_version`
+  - Future ns-3 operations (configure/build) reuse that same version.

 - **If you want a specific version**:
   - Run:
     ```bash
     ./install.sh --ns3-version X.YY
     ```
     (for example: `./install.sh --ns3-version 3.43`)
-  - The script validates that the corresponding tarball exists and only then updates `network/ns3_version`.
+  - The script validates that the corresponding tarball exists and then installs that ns-3 release.

-Layout handling (automatic):

-- For **ns-3 < 3.45**:
-  - Uses `ns-allinone-X.YY` layout:
-    `network/ns-allinone-X.YY/ns-X.YY`
-- For **ns-3 ≥ 3.45**:
-  - Uses the core-only layout:
-    `network/ns-X.YY/`

 At runtime:

-- `ddosim` checks:
+- `ddosim` uses whichever ns-3 version `install.sh` has set up.
-  - that `network/ns3_version` exists,
-  - that the matching ns-3 directory exists,
-  - and that the `ns3` launcher is present.
-- If anything is missing or inconsistent, it will instruct you to re-run:
+- If something is missing or inconsistent, it will instruct you to re-run:
   ```bash
   ./install.sh [--ns3-version X.YY]
   ```